lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 ## Example Certificate

-An example or a self-signed SLH-DSA certificate using id-slh-dsa-sha2-128s:
+An example of a self-signed SLH-DSA certificate using id-slh-dsa-sha2-128s:

 ~~~
 Certificate: